sethforprivacy/sethforprivacy.com/content/posts/moneros-ongoing-network-attack.md

 # Credits

-Thanks to selsta for helping me piece together the PR timeline and walk me through some of the attack details, and thanks to all the Monero developers who have worked long hours hardening the Monero p2p network against these types of attacks.
+Thanks to selsta for helping me piece together the PR timeline and walk me through attack details, and thanks to all the Monero developers who have worked long hours hardening the Monero p2p network against these types of attacks.